by John Browne, on May 6, 2018 8:00:00 PM

 WebMAP5 uses AI-based automation to identify all the UI—including visual objects like controls and windows—as well as events, data, and code attached to those objects.
 Then it converts the entire UI layer into an Angular-based web front end project, using industry standards like HTML5, cascading style sheets (CSS), Typescript, and Progress KendoUI for the visual elements.

 The resulting client code can run on any HTML-compliant browser such as Edge, IE, Chrome, Firefox, and Safari.

 WebMAP5 takes the business logic such as the data layer and the event handling code and moves it to C# inside an ASP.NET Core server.
 The code is modernized without breaking it—this means symbol names (variables, methods, and other familiar signposts to the app) are unchanged.
 Comments stay with the appropriate code blocks they were in the source app.

-Through the magic of weaving and Aspect Oriented Programming, the developer-facing code is simplified and remains very similar to the desktop version of the source code, making it simpler to read, understand, and extend.
+Through the magic of weaving, the developer-facing code is simplified and remains very similar to the desktop version of the source code, making it simpler to read, understand, and extend.
 At compile time, important functionality is injected via Microsoft’s Roslyn compiler platform to handle complex but necessary web concerns like window modality and object lifetime.

 Those concerns are largely handled by a set of vital services that provide core functionality, and bridge the gap from the uncluttered logic code and the rich web front end code.
 In keeping with the 20+ year Mobilize commitment to our customers, these services are available as C# source code libraries, eliminating any dependency on us to maintain binary components (we will, however, continue to extend these libraries and make those improvements available to customers in the future).